-- Collect the HCP minimum data set.
-The HCP minimum dataset includes 1. data elements required by (a) HRSA to complete the Ryan White Program Service Report (RSR), selected HAB Quality Management (QM) indicators, and the Women.
-Infants, Children, and Youth Report, and (b) CDPH/OA for its development of estimates and reports (i.e., estimate of unmet need for HIV medical care, statewide epidemiologic profile, Statewide Coordinated Statement of Need) and to conduct program activities. - 2.
-Directly enter data into ARIES within two weeks from a client's date of service.
+- 1. Collect the HCP minimum data set.
+The HCP minimum dataset includes data elements required by (a) HRSA to complete the Ryan White Program Data Report (RDR), the Ryan White Program Service Report (RSR), selected HAB Quality Management (QM) indicators, and the Women, Infants, Children, and Youth Report, and (b) CDPH/OA for its development of estimates and reports (i.e., estimate of unmet need for HIV medical care, statewide epidemiologic profile, Statewide Coordinated Statement of Need) and to conduct program activities. - Directly enter data into ARIES within two weeks from a client's date of service.
 Client service providers may import data into ARIES from other data collection systems only if they obtain prior written approval from CDPH/OA; said providers may not use CDPH/OA funds to develop or maintain their import systems. - 3.
-Electronically submit the RSR through HAB's RSR Web Application System.
-The RSR is comprised of two reports: (1) the Provider Report and (2) the Client Report which contains an XML file with their client-level Client service providers must submit their completed RSR to the data.
-RSR Web Application System by February 15 each year.
-The RSR reporting period is January 1 through December 31 of the previous year.
-Client service providers must check the RSR Web Application System until notified that their RSR has been successfully submitted to HRSA.
-Client service providers may be contacted by CDPH/OA to resolve any data quality problems (e.g., missing data) with their RSRs. - 4 Comply with the policies and procedures outlined in ARIES Policy Notices issued by the CDPH/OA (see www.projectaries.org).
+Electronically submit the aggregate-level RDR through HAB's Electronic Handbook (EHB).
+The RDR reporting period is January 1 through December 31 of the previous calendar.
+Submission deadlines will be announced in ARIES Policy Notices. - 4.
+Electronically submit a Provider Report for the RSR through HAB's EHB.
+Unless exempted by HRSA, client service providers who provide RSR-eligible services must also upload a Client Report, which contains client-level data, as an XML data file to HAB's EHB.
+The RSR is due twice a year: (a) The first report includes data from the first six months of the current calendar year, and (b) The second report includes all the data from the entire previous calendar year.
+Submission deadlines will be announced in ARIES Policy Notices. - 5.
+Comply with the policies and procedures outlined in ARIES Policy Notices issued by the CDPH/OA (see www.projectaries.org).